 Once a prospect is on the phone, you’re into the part of the intake process you have the most control over.
 It’s your opportunity to make a good first impression and to make your case to represent this person.
 It’s also a place where you can make a lot of mistakes and let a lot of value slip away.

 Start with a script.
 If you don’t already have an intake call script, develop one.
-If you have one, don’t be afraid to try to improve it, especially if you notice that you’re losing the prospect around the same point in the call.
+If you have one, try to improve it, especially if you notice that you’re losing the prospect around the same point in the call.
 Larger firms with dedicated intake specialists certainly have scripts, and train those specialists to use them well.
-Smaller firms would do well to create a script if none exists.
+Smaller firms with lawyers taking intake calls would do well to create a lawyer intake script if none exists.

 Actively listen.
 Prospects will tell you about their situation, circumstance, or problem.
 Sometimes, they answer questions you’ve not even asked yet.